 The chest or breasts are a defining feature of gender, with breasts generally being considered to be a female trait.

 However, some men develop breasts which may be a source of embarrassment, and even shame.
-Dr John Flynn offers gynaecomastia surgery, a procedure utilising liposuction and skin tightening to reduce the size of breast tissue occurring in a man, to create a more masculine chest.
+Dr John Flynn offers gynaecomastia surgery, which may include liposuction and skin tightening to reduce the size of breast tissue occurring in a man, to create a more masculine chest.

 What is gynaecomastia?

 Not to be confused with fat enlarged breasts in men due to weight gain, gynaecomastia is a hormonal disorder which occurs in men of all sizes causing mammary tissue to swell.
-Although obesity is one contributing factor for gynaecomastia, medications, certain foods and even herbal treatments can have an impact.
+Although obesity is one contributing factor for gynaecomastia, medications, certain foods, herbal treatments and body building supplements can have an impact.

 How to tell if you have gynaecomastia?